KushajveerSingh/blog/_pages/about.md

 - **Full Stack Developer** (Jul 2022 - current, UGA)
     - Worked in the IT department of the College of Agriculture and Environmental Sciences, University of Georgia (Athens, GA, USA).
     - Migrated a legacy *Microsoft Access* database to *PostgreSQL* with 18 years of data in it.
-    - In order to maintain the existing 217 legacy programs, wrote a parser in *Node.js* and *Express* which converts Access queries to PostgreSQL queries on the fly.
+    - Created a parser in *Node.js* and *Express* to convert *Access* queries to *PostgreSQL* queries on the fly to maintain the existing 217 programs.
-    - Created the development and production servers, which included doing IP whitelisting, backup configuration with a local storage server, periodically syncing development and production servers, and implementing the best Linux security practices.
+    - Created the development and production servers, which included doing IP whitelisting, backup configuration with a local storage server, and periodically syncing development and production servers.
-    - To prevent people from accessing the SQL queries from outside, wrote a program in *Node.js* using which queries can be written in a text file, that is never shared with the public, and refer to them using a special function in *JavaScript*.
+    - To prevent people from accessing the SQL queries from outside, built a program in *Node.js* using which queries can be written in a text file, that is never shared with the public, and refer to them using a special function in *JavaScript*.
-    - Automated the data entry pipeline for handwritten submission forms using *Python* and *JavaScript*, resulting in a reduction of time from 2 minutes per form to 25 seconds on average.
-This was done by adding autocomplete functionality for various fields of the form like name, address, contact info and merging that with the existing database interface.
+    - Automated the data entry pipeline using *Python* and *JavaScript*, resulting in a reduction of time from 2 minutes per handwritten form to 25 seconds on average.
+This was done by implementing autocomplete functionality for various fields, like name, address, contact info and merging it with the existing database interface.
-    - Used *Selenium* to automate browser-related tasks, like downloading an invoice from UPS and emailing it internally.
+    - Used *Selenium* to automate browser-related tasks, like downloading an invoice from UPS and downloading reports.
+    - Used *Next.js*/*TypeScript*/*Redux*/*Material-UI* to convert 3 existing programs from *JavaScript*/*jQuery*
-    - To send results to the client, a codebase built on top of a proprietary language created by the IT manager was being used which converts information from the database into a PDF.
-Rewrote that entire codebase using *React*, *TypeScript*, *Material-UI*, *Redux*.
-This included converting information from a 200-page manual to a React program and updating the queries from Access to PostgreSQL.
+    - Rewrote the entire codebase for a proprietary language, which included converting information from a 200-page manual to a *Next.js* application and updating the queries from *Access* to *PostgreSQL*.
-    - Agile development was used.
-Email and github issues were used to track and communicate daily status and a weekly retrospective meeting was conducted to review the successes of the week and areas of improvement from the previous week.

 - **Graduate Teaching Assistant** (Jan 2022 - Aug 2022, UGA)
     - Worked in the Computer Science department, University of Georgia (Athens, GA, USA).
-    - Led weekly meetings and facilitated group discussions for the course *Discrete Mathematics for CS*.
+    - Led weekly meetings and facilitated group discussions for the course *Discrete Mathematics for Computer Science*
-    - Held one-on-one office hours for 2 transfer students and went through the entire course content in detail, along with discussing practical applications of the course content.
+    - Held one-on-one office hours for 2 transfer students, covering the entire course in detail and discussing practical applications of the content

 ### Additional Experience
+- **Google CS Research Mentorship Program** (Sep 2022 - Dec 2022)
+    - Selected for a 12-week competitive Google CS Research Mentorship Program (CSRMP 2022B)

 - **Poster submission, School of Computing Research Day** (Sep 2022 - Oct 2022)
     - Submitted 2 posters for the School of Computing, Research Day at University of Georgia (Athens, GA, USA)
     - Created a GlobalConsistency module that improves the robustness of graph neural networks against adversarial attacks